-Note: A second optional power supply is available with this system.
-Before continuing with this procedure, ensure that the power source to the system is disconnected.
+Note: An optional power supply is available in the 02E/4B or 02E/4C server.
+The 05F/6B or 05E/6C server is equipped with a mandatory second power supply.
+Before continuing with this procedure, ensure that the power source to the system has been disconnected.

 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
 It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 9.
-Ensure that the connector is ready to receive the memory module.
-Remove the memory module filler, if one is present, by pulling the tabs up and outward.
+If necessary, remove the memory module or filler, as described in "Removing memory modules for the 02E/4B, 02E/4C, 05F/6B, or 05E/6C" on page 27.
 The lever action of the tabs forces the memory module filler out of the connector.